mhatzl/mantra-wiki/5-Requirements/5-REQ-qa/5-REQ-qa.tracing.md

-# qa.tracing: Use requirement IDs in the *project* repository
+# qa.tracing: Use requirement IDs in [mantra](https://github.com/mhatzl/mantra)

-Requirement IDs should be set in the *project* repository at file locations, where the requirement is implemented, or where it affected the design of the implementation.
+Requirement IDs should be set in [mantra](https://github.com/mhatzl/mantra) at file locations, where the requirement is implemented, or where it affected the design of the implementation.
 IDs must be set using the syntax `[req:my_req_id]`, with an optional link added with `[req:my_req_id](URI to requirement in the wiki)`.